School and classroom visits on five continents

 At the invitation of the Evangelical Presbyterian Church of Ghana, my wife and I visit the church university in Ho for a week and take part in a training programme with the professors on the subject of "Teaching Methods":

-After visiting Ho, we move on to the Vocational Institute in Alavanyo - a large vocational school that is strongly supported by the EKD (Evangelical Church of Germany).
+After our visit to Ho, we carry on to the Vocational Institute in Alavanyo – a large vocational Institute that receives significant support from the EKD (Evangelical Church in Germany).

-A committed, very student-centred headmaster.
-Many dedicated, warm-hearted teachers, but also a surprise:
+A dedicated headteacher who is very student-focused.
+Many dedicated, warm-hearted lecturers, but also a surprise:

 English lesson - with a stick in my hand: I arrive in the English classroom twenty minutes after the start of the lesson, as announced.
 An 18-year-old pupil is kneeling on the floor.
 I am irritated and ask my host why.
 His answer: "That's a young English teacher.
 He still has to earn respect."
 The sugar cane stick lying on his desk, which he repeatedly picks up, fits in with this.